ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 ## Summary

 In this chapter we covered both declarative and procedural macros, and looked at when you might find each of them useful in your own code.
 We also took a deeper dive into the mechanisms that underpin each type of macro and some of the features and gotchas to be aware of when you write your own macros.
-In the next chapter, we’ll start our journey into asyn- chronous programming and the Future trait.
+In the next chapter, we’ll start our journey into asynchronous programming and the Future trait.
 I promise—it’s just on the next page.